• Skip to main content

 Although your Dyson Airwrap can travel with you, due to its non-dual voltage, you should take important precautions.
 It is essential to comprehend the voltage supply in your destination nation.

 If the device is plugged into an outlet with a voltage that is different from how it is set up, it could cause damage that can’t be fixed and be an electrical hazard.
-As a result, it is absolutely necessary to do extensive research on the voltage standards of your destination prior to your trip and to make the appropriate preparations.
+As a result, it is necessary to do extensive research on the voltage standards of your destination before your trip and to make the appropriate preparations.

 Do I need a voltage converter for my Dyson?